turfptax/ugit/README.md

 import ugit

-ugit.pull_all_files()

-### Prerequisites

-You will need to either use urepl and urepl_config to connect to internet or use your own method.
+ugit.pull_all()

 ### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Copy ugit.py and ugit_config.py onto your micropython board
+1. Copy ugit.py onto your micropython board
-2. modify ugit_config with your user and repository
+2. modify ugit_config with the user,repository,ssid, and password
-3. connect your board to internet or use urepl.py
-4. run the ugit.pull_all_files()
+4. run the ugit.pull_all()

 <!-- USAGE EXAMPLES -->